ibm-cloud-docs/CDN/limits-and-max-values.md

 # FAQs for limits and maximum values
 {: #limits-and-maximum-values}

+Have a question about CDN and limits or maximum?
+Review these frequently asked questions, which provide answers to common inquiries.
+{:shortdesc}

 ## Is there a maximum value for Time To Live?
 A minimum?
 {: #is-there-a-maximum-value-for-time-to-live}